bitfoundation/bitplatform/src/Templates/AdminPanel/Bit.AdminPanel/src/Infra/Iac/Readme.md

 ```

 Notes:
-* `ad` stands for adminpanel, you can replace it with your own.
+* `ad` is an abbreviation for Admin, use the acronym of your choice and replace ad with that (for example abc) using exact match - case sensitive find and replace in this file and AdStack.cs.
 * You can use any location supported by azure cloud (run `az account list-locations -o table` to see full list of locations)

 3- Create [service principals](https://docs.microsoft.com/en-us/azure/active-directory/develop/app-objects-and-service-principals) for prod using followings: